Service Providers

 }

-Use boot when you need to extend framework classes with macros, configure validators with custom rules, register Edge template helpers, or set up any service that depends on other container bindings being available.
+Use boot to configure validators with custom rules, register Edge template helpers, or set up any service that depends on other container bindings being available.

 The start method runs just before the HTTP server starts (in the web environment) or before an Ace command executes (in the console environment).
-Preload files are imported after this hook completes, making it ideal for actions that must happen before your application handles requests.
+Preload files are imported after this hook completes.

 import router from '@adonisjs/core/services/router'